HenryCaprinchosa/Enterprise-Edge-Security-pfSense/README.md

 The environment was designed and deployed in the **EVE-NG** network emulator (based on the KVM hypervisor).

 ![Network Topology Diagram](topology.png)
-*(Note: Upload a file named topology.png to your repository for this image to display)*

 ---